TCSG Adult Education Logo

 Step 1: Have your required documents ready to upload, including a signed and notarized Affidavit of Lawful Presence .

-Step 2: Make sure you create an account on myGED.com and either complete a high school equivalency practice test or complete at least one subject area of a high school equivalency test.
+Step 2: Make sure you create an account on myGED.com or HiSET.org.

 Step 3: Click the “Apply Today” button, answer all questions, and upload your documents.